chessmaster42/curatorPresets/README.md

 Changelog
 ==========

+-	v1.9.1 Released
+  -	Moved CWS mod off back to main cws_injury repository
+  -	Added LICENSE
+  -	Removed server-only restriction in addWaypoint
+  -	Added better error handling to drawCWSIcons
+  -	Restricted the unit types in spawnGarrison and added a better random distribution
+  -	Changed debugging default to off
+  -	Removed forced addon load in initCPM
+  -	Unified code that works with "Applies To"
+  -	Fixed missing tooltip for sliders on dialog load
+  -	Removed redundant waypoint types from waypoint handler
+  -	Updated mod logo
--	v1.9
+-	v1.9 Released
   -	Created new mod "Chessmaster's Common Library" that houses many common functions and UI elements for both CPM and CWS (this will also have a separate release later)
   -	Created new mod version of CWS (this will have a separate release later)
   -	Fixed icon and improved functionality of TaskForceRadio module
   -	CWS icons over units in Zeus screen now have bleeding percentage as well has healing progress percentage
   -	Overhauled the waypoint handler to use the new Ctrl+Shift+RMB key combo for placing the custom waypoints
   -	Fixed innumerable bugs and improved AI in CWS dramatically
   -	Overhauled bleeding system in CWS.
 Bleeding pausing while being healed is now much more reliable
   -	Added Failsafe Reload Module to both CWS and CPM.
 Putting this down will cause a full reload of the respective mod
   -	Improved the AI behaviour in 'Search Building' waypoint type.
 It is now distance sorted and more reliable
   -	And many more misc things ...
 -	v1.8.1 Released
   -	Added CWS icons above units when they have CWS loaded.
 Color is white a full heath and red when injured
   -	Fixed bug with losing custom category of modules when closing and re-opening the curator display
   -	Added 'CPM Failsafe Module' to the old 'Zeus' category that can be placed to do a forced reload of the mod
   -	Added more functionality to 'ShowMessage' function
   -	More minor tweaks working towards fixing the module on cursor bug for the CPM module sub-categories
 -	v1.8 Released
   -	Added 'Search Building' waypoint type
   -	Added 'Task Force Radio' module
   -	Added 'Unit Skills' module that gives access to all 10 AI skills for a unit
   -	Added custom category for CPM modules
   -	Added 'Applies To' option to most unit-based modules so that module can be applies to unit, group, faction, or even players (depends on module)
   -	Reorganized config files
   -	Reorganized most script files
   -	Fixed some issues with Unit Surrender
   -	Overflow units from 'Spawn Garrison' are now grouped with the nearest group instead of the last created group
   -	Drop-down UI elements are now much more accessible
   -	Slider UI elements now show the current value in the tooltip text
   -	Disabled fleeing for "Land" or "Land - Get In" waypoint type
   -	Major UI overhauls
+-	v1.7.1 Released
--	v1.7.1 - Fixed some critical problems in the new Spawn Garrison module
+  - Fixed some critical problems in the new Spawn Garrison module
+-	v1.7 Released
--	v1.7 - Added Spawn Garrison module
+  - Added Spawn Garrison module
+-	v1.6 Released
--	v1.6 - Added Unit Action module, Added Unit Animation module (incomplete), Added Unit Chat module, Improved Unit Surrender module, Changed list boxes to combo boxes, Misc UI improvements
+  -	Added Unit Action module
+  - Added Unit Animation module (incomplete)
+  - Added Unit Chat module
+  - Improved Unit Surrender module
+  - Changed list boxes to combo boxes
+  - Misc UI improvements
+-	v1.5 Released
+  - Internal UI overhaul
--	v1.5 - Internal UI overhaul, Added Air Flight module, Added waypoint placement handler
+  - Added Air Flight module
+  - Added waypoint placement handler
+-	v1.4 Released
--	v1.4 - Fixed global and persistence of module functions
+  - Fixed global and persistence of module functions
+-	v1.3 Released
+  - Added Artillery module
+  - Vehicle Disembark module
--	v1.3 - Added Artillery and Vehicle Disembark modules, Fixed mod logo
+  - Fixed mod logo
+-	v1.2 Released
--	v1.2 - Implemented config dialogs for Component Damage and Unit Speed
+  - Implemented config dialogs for Component Damage and Unit Speed
+-	v1.1 Released
+  -	Added bisign keys
+  - Fixed Curator messages
--	v1.1 - Added bisign keys, Fixed Curator messages, Added recruit unit module
+  - Added recruit unit module
 -	v1.0 - Initial alpha release